matthewyang204/NotepadEE/README.md

 ```
 Enter your password if prompted because some parts of the script requires administrator (sudo) priveleges

-Separate setup-mac.sh CLI installation wizard can be downloaded to Downloads folder before executing
+Separate setup-mac-[your cpu architecture].tool CLI installation wizard can be downloaded to Downloads folder before executing
 ```
 sh ~/Downloads/setup-mac.sh
 ```